jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 	y- —
 	I don't know how many times I gotta tell you, once you lie,
-	once you lie ,
+	once you lie --

 KENDRA:	Are they having a carwash?

-KITTY:	you lose th-  complete trust.
+KITTY:	You lose th-  complete trust.

 SABRINA: No.

 KENDRA:	Yeah they are.

-KITTY:	Yeah that's what it is a,
+KITTY:	Yeah that's what it is a --

 KENDRA:	We should have a carwash there.

-KITTY:	carwash and a bakesale.
+KITTY:	Carwash and a bakesale.
 	They're not getting any people though.

 KENDRA:	Mm.
 	Hot out.

-SABRINA: What's that supposed to be,
+SABRINA: What's that supposed to be?
-	 they're making it into something.
+	 They're making it into something.

 KITTY:	 You're not going anywhere for a while.